online casino

 It’s a disease, an illness, the modern day version of leprosy where revealing our affliction immediately condemns us to the metaphorical island of isolation where we can wither away and the ordinary folk can judge from afar.

-Basically I suppose I am one of the lucky ones.
-I don’t have any ‘bad’ thoughts and I feel real empathy for those who face these on a daily basis.
+I suppose I am one of the lucky ones.
+I don’t have any ‘bad’ thoughts and I feel genuine empathy for those who face negativity on a daily basis.
 My general thoughts are of vast indifference to the world and everything in it.
-The things that should make me happy only serve to slightly elevate my mood and the things that should make me feel sad don’t have a strong effect on me.
-Maybe I have just learned how to deal with negativity, I don’t know, desensitized if you will.
+The things that should make me happy only serve to slightly elevate my mood and stimuli that should invoke a feeling of sadness doesn’t have a strong effect on me.

 1. Being miserable can actually extend our life